StackVista/stackstate-docs/stackpacks/integrations/aws.md

 ![Data flow](/.gitbook/assets/stackpack-aws-v2.svg)

-- The StackState Agent V2 collects all API responses from the target AWS account.
+- StackState Agent V2 collects all service responses from the target AWS account.
+- Topology is updated in real time:
-- All services are queried once an hour to gain a full point-in-time snapshot of resources.
+    - Once an hour, all services are queried to gain a full point-in-time snapshot of resources.
-- Once a minute, Cloudtrail and Eventbridge events are read to find changes to resources, allowing topology updates in real time.
+    - Once a minute, Cloudtrail and Eventbridge events are read to find changes to resources.
-- Logs are fetched from Cloudwatch and a central S3 bucket once a minute and displayed with the components.
+- Logs are retrieved once a minute from Cloudwatch and a central S3 bucket.
+These are mapped to associated components in StackState.
-- Metrics are fetched on-demand, through a separate plugin inside StackState.
+- Metrics are retrieved on-demand by the StackState CloudWatch plugin.

 ## Setup